diana7376/DSL_Labs/reports/lab1.md

 ----

 ## Theory
-Finite Automata (FA) and Regular Grammars (RG) are fundamental concepts in Formal Languages and Automata Theory.
+&ensp;&ensp;&ensp;Finite Automata (FA) and Regular Grammars (RG) are fundamental concepts in Formal Languages and Automata Theory.
 A **grammar** is a set of rules that generates strings, while an **automaton** is a model that recognizes or accepts strings based on state transitions.
 Regular grammars can be converted into finite automata, which can determine whether a given input string belongs to a language.

-In this implementation, a **Grammar class** is used to define a set of production rules and generate words.
+&ensp;&ensp;&ensp;In this implementation, a **Grammar class** is used to define a set of production rules and generate words.
 The **FiniteAutomaton class** converts a grammar into a deterministic finite automaton (DFA) and validates strings against the defined language.

 ## Objectives